mdditt2000/kubernetes-1-26/cni/README.md

-# Kubernetes CNI with F5 BIG-IP
+# What Kubernetes CNI to use with F5 BIG-IP

 This document covers the different CNI that can be used with F5 BIG-IP when integrating with Kubernetes and OpenShift.
 This document also provides sampling of what CNIs are currently used on BIG-IP